-Prior to Christ’s appearance, Mary Magdalen had been waiting outside the tomb where his crucified body was being kept.
-She was present when the body was first entombed, and later, when the tomb was found to be empty, she wept beside the entrance.
+Prior to Christ’s appearance, Mary Magdalene had been waiting outside the tomb where his crucified body was being kept.
+She was present when the body was first entombed, and later, when the tomb was found to be empty she wept beside the entrance.

 At this point, the mysterious figure appeared.
-He was carrying a garden implement, a hoe or a scythe, and at first Mary mistook him for a gardener.
+He was carrying an implement, a hoe or a scythe, and at first Mary mistook him for a gardener.
 When she realised it was actually Christ before her, she reached out to embrace him.
-The episode appears in John 20:17, which in the King James Version of the Bible reads:
+The episode appears in the gospel of John 20:17, which in the King James Version of the Bible reads:

 Jesus saith to her, Touch me not; for I am not yet ascended

 to my Father; but go to my brethren, and say to them,

 I ascend to my Father and your Father, and to my God and your God.